Azure/pixel_level_land_classification/batchai/train.md

     - The logs created during cluster creation are under `batchai/[subscription id]/[storage account name]/clusters/batchaidemo`.
     - The logs created during training are under `batchai/[subscription id]/[storage account name]/jobs/trainingjob`.

-   Note that you can download a file by clicking on its name and choosing the "Download" option the pane that appears along the right side of your screen.
+   Note that you can download a file by clicking on its name and choosing the "Download" option on the pane that appears along the right side of your screen.

 When training has completed, the trained model will be written to blob storage.
 You can find this file from Azure Portal as follows:
 1. Navigate to the storage account's overview pane as described above, then click on "Blobs".